 “There is a need for solid foundations.
 The region can’t fail to benefit as a result.
 And in terms of tourism, new avenues will open up,” remarks Cédric Paillard, the director of Joux Valley Tourism, who is convinced of the project’s merits.
 If the region already supported the old museum, this renovation promises great things for the Joux Valley.
 New, longer opening times will attract more visitors from near and far and allow them to visit more often.
 The museum’s dynamic and entertaining character promises to bring in members of the public of all ages, from schoolchildren to pensioners.
 Lastly, the visitor’s card, distributed to all people staying in the Joux Valley, guarantees that the message will get across.
 This card offers all holders free transport and many tourist reductions.
 Cédric Paillard sees the new museum as “a real trailblazer, with a unique character that complements other private museums.
 The challenge now will be to make sure visitors come back!”

-Naturally, the commune of Le Chenit also supports the project.
+Naturally, the commune of the Vallée de Joux also support the project.
 “Watchmaking has always been the region’s mainstay, particularly with the prestigious firms that are all around us.
 Regarding the new museum, efforts have focused on its renovation and dynamic character,” explains Jeannine Rainaud, the Mayor of Le Chenit.
 The commune is also providing long-term finance to the project.
 “We’re expecting a real change from everyday tourism.”
 Joux Valley residents meanwhile are behind the project and have rallied to the cause.

 The most prestigious brands also support the renovation.
 “This proposal complements the activities of private museums owned by Joux Valley manufacturers,” notes Jérôme Lambert, CEO of Jaeger-LeCoultre.
 “Private museums are limited to one brand.
 The Museum of Watchmaking brings together a series of collections consisting of movements, watches, clocks, tools, photographs and documents.
 This makes it perfectly feasible to envisage extending individual visits with an introduction to the Joux Valley Museum of Watchmaking.
 It is highly likely therefore that visitors will be offered more comprehensive visits.”